 During the quarter ended March 31, 2019, we entered into a new partnership agreement with a homeowners insurer that commenced on March 1, 2019.
-The partnership was established following an extensive assessment that included policy level pricing review and the implementation of underwriting guidelines that adhered to our underwriting standards.
 This residential earthquake partnership entails the assumption of a diversified book of residential earthquake business via an assumed reinsurance agreement whereby we assume risk and all in-force premium as well as new and renewal policies.
 This partnership reinforces the distinctive value that we offer to insurance carriers seeking to transfer certain classes of risk.
 Carrier partnerships remain a strategic focus and a differentiated distribution channel for us.